symfony/symfony-docs/book/page_creation.rst

 The "Hello Symfony!"
 Page
 -------------------------

-To begin with, a spin off of the classic "Hello World!" application.
+Start by building a spin-off of the classic "Hello World!" application.
 When you're finished, the user will be able to get a personal greeting (e.g. "Hello Symfony") by going to the following URL: